 - $27,000 stipend per academic year for undergraduate students and $37,000 stipend per year for graduate students.

 - Up to $6,000 per year for SFS job fairs (organized by OPM), conferences, cybersecurity bootcamps, a laptop, books, professional cybersecurity training and certifications, etc.

 - U.S. citizen

-- A doctoral student working on cybersecurity or a full-time 4+1 or MS student enrolled in the Cybersecurity Track (CS), Information Assurance Area of Specialization (ECE) or Advanced Certificate in Cybersecurity (CS and ECE)
+- A full-time 4+1 or MS student enrolled in the Graduate Cybersecurity Track (CS), Information Assurance Area of Specialization (ECE), or pursuing an Advanced Certificate in Cybersecurity (CS and ECE)

 - Ability to obtain a U.S. high level security clearance, if needed